svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

         }]
     }

-When the transaction has been included in a validated ledger, you can look at the metadata of the transaction to confirm that it deleted the channel and returned the SGY to the sender.
+When the transaction has been included in a validated ledger, you can look at the metadata of the transaction to confirm that it deleted the channel and returned the RCP to the sender.

 Example response from using the [tx method][] to look up the transaction from this step: